-When she loses her lawsuit after a car accident, Erin Brockovich (Julia Roberts) forces the lawyer who represented her to give her a job (Albert Finney as Ed Masry).
+When she loses her lawsuit after a car accident, ERIN BROCKOVICH (Julia Roberts) forces the lawyer who represented her (Albert Finney as Ed Masry) to give her a job.
 No one wants her there, and no one likes her because she has a big mouth and wears trashy clothes.
 But she is curious and tenacious.
 She gets interested in a real estate file that includes medical records, and goes off to investigate.
-It turns out that the community of Hinkley has been poisoned by hexavent chromium, leaching into the drinking water from a PG&E plant.
+It turns out that the community of Hinkley has been poisoned by hexavalent chromium, leaching into the drinking water from a PG&E plant.
 Erin gains the trust of the community and helps Ed put together a case that would win the largest direct claim settlement in American history.

 Is it any good?

-This movie's truly an enjoyable ride.
-The movie poster for ERIN BROCKOVICH says, "She brought a small town to its feet and a huge company to its knees."
+This movie is truly an enjoyable ride.
+The movie poster for it says, "She brought a small town to its feet and a huge company to its knees."
 So viewers know where it's all going, and just settle back and have fun.
 Julia Roberts keeps getting better and better, more luminous, and at the same time more vulnerable and more in control.
 She plays Erin as a woman who never stopped believing in herself and yet is deeply touched when others believe in her, too.
 She understands the way the people in Hinkley feel, mistrustful of lawyers and overwhelmed by the odds.
 She understands that "people want to tell their stories."
 And she has enough confidence in herself to know that, while she might not have been able to keep her beauty queen promise of ending world hunger, this is a promise she can keep.